LambdaTest/Cypress-Cloud/README.md

 > **Note** - By doing so, the auth credentials you use in your lambdatest-config.json file will get overridden only if these options are not provided in lambdatest-config.json.<br>

-## LambdaTest Community :busts_in_silhouette:

-The [LambdaTest Community](https://community.lambdatest.com/) allows people to interact with tech enthusiasts.
-Connect, ask questions, and learn from tech-savvy people.
-Discuss best practises in web development, testing, and DevOps with professionals from across the globe.

 ## Tutorials 📙

 Check out our latest tutorials on Cypress automation testing 👇